A/B testing statistics can often seem overwhelming, but they are essential for making informed decisions.

 Defining Goals

-The first step in any A/B test is to define your goal clearly.
+The first step in any A/B test is to clearly define your goal.
 What do you want to improve or learn?
-This could be increasing conversions on your website, improving click-through rates on an email campaign, or boosting user engagement with an app.
+This could increase conversions on your website, improve click-through rates in an email campaign, or boost user engagement in an app.

 The goal should be specific, measurable, and aligned with your business objectives.